KhronosGroup/UnityGLTF/README.md

 ### Legacy Animation Component

-> **Note**: Animation Component export only works in the Editor.
-For runtime export, use the GLTFRecorder capabilities.
+> **Note**: Animation Component export only works in the Editor since Unity does not provide the required runtime access.
+For runtime export, use the `GLTFRecorder` capabilities.

 Animation components and their legacy clips can also be exported.